Review | SNK Gals’ Fighters (Nintendo Switch)

 It’s hard to say if this is the kind of fighter that manages to achieve balance among its roster.
 With my time with the game, I found I was best with Athena, giving me a level of comfort with her moveset.
 Her ability to jump off walls, nimble movements and healing ability made her pretty ideal for me.
 With that in mind, I could see how that could easily give her an advantage against other fighters.
 Even so, many fighters have abilities that can seem unfair, including Mai’s Pretty Burst that resets her opponent’s Gal Gauge.
 On top of that, there are items players can earn by fulfilling special conditions in a match.
 These items can give temporary power-ups that can put fights in your favor with ease.
 It’s unlikely that we’ll see high level play at a big event these days, but I would honestly love to see it.

 SNK Gals’ Fighters does offer a multiplayer mode, allowing two players to go head to head with their own screen.
 A nice addition is that playing in the Switch’s tabletop mode allows for some fun screen orientation options as well.
 Sadly, it’s only local multiplayer, which honestly feels like a missed opportunity for this port.
 It would’ve been nice to see the team at Code Mystics find a way to get this game online.
-Even so, to local multiplayer is nice to have, even if players won’t have their own screen.
+Even so, the local multiplayer is nice to have, even if players won’t have their own screen.
 At the very least, the team does still do a good job with other aspects of the port.

 Players will have access to many display options in the Nintendo Switch version.
 Not only are there several Neo Geo Pocket Color skins to showcase, but there’s also a pixel filter option.
 You can even zoom in to make the Neo Geo Pocket screen reach the vertical edges of your television screen.
 Code Mystics even implemented a button mapping option, which was much appreciated given that the A and B buttons are swapped on the original hardware.
 Of course, the Switch has a built in option for this now, but it’s nice to see the team go the extra mile.
 Finally, the game offers a rewind option, which allows players to go back about ten seconds.
 This is especially helpful when trying to earn certain items.
 All these features make for a very accessible port that SNK fans are sure to appreciate.